plushycat/nexa-hr-chatbot/README.md

 ## Logging

 Logs are stored in the `logs/` directory.
-The logging configuration can be customized in `logging_config.json`.
+NEXA generates logs for every session.

 ---